EMSB Marks Black History Month Through Hands-On Learning and Creativity

 Celebrating Black Excellence Through Art

-John F. Kennedy High School will unveil three large-scale educational banners celebrating Black excellence across the 1800s, 1900s, and 2000s.
+John F. Kennedy High School unveiled three large-scale educational banners celebrating Black excellence across the 1800s, 1900s, and 2000s.
 Designed by Mr. Lacroce, the four by eight-foot banners highlight influential Black leaders whose courage and innovation shaped history.
 Approved for permanent installation in the school cafeteria, the displays will serve as year-round learning tools that spark conversation, reflection, and appreciation of Black contributions.

 Bringing History to Life: Underground Railroad Workshop